-The amount of threads depends on the system and the configuration.
+The actual thread count will depend on the system and the configuration.

-To see statistics the stats.log can be checked:
+To see statistics, check the stats.log file:

-'''

 sudo tail -f /var/log/suricata/stats.log

-'''

-Every 20 seconds by default it will show updated informations about the current state, like how many packets have been processed and what type of traffic was decoded.
+By default, it is updated every 8 seconds to show updated values with the current state, like how many packets have been processed and what type of traffic was decoded.